Mississippi Map Turtle (Gratemys kohni) Care Sheet

 • Alabama Map Turtle: Graptemys pulchra

 Map turtles, though they may look similar to sliders and painted turtles, are very unique turtles in many aspects.
 The first is in the shell and body patterns.
-Most Map Turtles feature some what of “spines” coming out of the edge in portions of the carapace earning some of them the nickname “Sawbacks”.
+Most Map Turtles feature somewhat of “spines” coming out of the edge in portions of the carapace earning some of them the nickname “Sawbacks”.
 Another characteristic is the general “map” looking patterns distributed all around the body and scutes.
 Some Map’s also feature large head and jaws (or beaks as one may put it).

-Overall Look:
+Overall Look

-Over all though, Map turtles can be very good pet turtles, though may be a small challenge for beginners (but not by a long shot).
+Overall though, Map turtles can be very good pet turtles, though may be a small challenge for beginners (but not by a long shot).
 As a very very first beginner turtle, I recommend Not going with a Map Turtle.
 Try a hardier species such as a slider or a Painted Turtle.
-If you wish to get a Map Turtle, then just just make sure what is expected for it to be kept healthy.
+If you wish to get a Map Turtle, then just make sure what is expected for it to be kept healthy.
 Remember, this is just an overlook on the species itself, so the Map Turtle species specific may also have more requirements that you will need to make sure you know of.

 Size Average of Subspecies: